stewart-lab/skimgpt/README.md

 # GPT4-based Abstract Analysis for co-occurence-identified Relationships
 This repository provides tools to SKIM through PubMed abstracts and analyze the relationship between a given A_TERM and a SKIM/KM identified (B_TERM and/or C_TERM) using the KM API, the PubMed API and the GPT-4 model.
 We also accept A_TERM lists to perfrom multiple queries agaisnt a B_TERM list.
 The primary goal is to extract, consolidate, and categorize abstracts from scientific papers into use-case specfic classifications.
+NOTE NEED SCP AND PARAMIKO set env variables and define user and key_path better

 This pipeline consists of three modules:
 - [`skim_and_km_api` Module Overview](#skim-and-km-api-overview)
 - [`abstract_comprehension` Module Overview](#abstract-comprehension-overview)